Portrait (The Nolans album)

-Portrait is a 1982 album by pop group, The Nolans.
+Portrait is the sixth studio album by pop group The Nolans.
 It featured the UK top 20 singles "Chemistry" and "Don't Love Me Too Hard" and reached No.7 in the album charts.
 It was released earlier as Don't Love Me Too Hard in Japan with a slightly different track-listing, where it became one of the first 50 albums to be released on Compact disc.
+This would mark the last album to feature Linda Nolan following her departure that same year, she would later return to the group in 2009 in what would be the groups final Tour and Album.